 After creating an event time, we’ll need to display these as a full list before confirming that we’d like to publish the event.

-When adding this repeating group, we’ll need to first configure the type of content it will display - an event time.
+When adding this repeating group, we’ll need to first configure the type of content it'll display — an event time.

 Next, we’ll configure the data source, allowing it to display all of the event times as they’re created.

-Now you’re ready to start structuring the dynamic content that will be displayed within each grid.
+Now you’re ready to start structuring the dynamic content that'll be displayed within each grid.
 Simply map out the top row with the relevant content you’d like to show, then this powerful element will populate the remaining columns based on your existing data.

 After adding these event times, we’re ready to now create a workflow that publishes this event to our home page.